ProspectiveCo/tdengine-prospective/node/README.md

 - **Always** use the latest version of Perspective libraries.
 Check the [**Perspective releases**](https://github.com/finos/perspective/releases) for the latest version.
 - This example is using Perspective version `3.4.3`.
-- Ensure all ports (e.g., `8080` for the WebSocket server, `3000` for Vite) are available before running the demo.
+- Ensure all ports (eg. `8080` for the WebSocket server, `3000` for Vite) are available before running the demo.

 <br/><br/>